NCAR/aircraft_projects/scripts/data_flow/readme.md

 After the loop or assignment, it logs and prints a message indicating the selected file, and then returns `datafile`.

+`find_lrt_netcdf`

+The `find_lrt_netcdf` method is designed to locate and manage LRT (Low-Rate Time) NetCDF files within a specified directory.
+It performs several key operations based on the existence and number of such files related to a specific flight and filetype.

+Inputs

+- `filetype` (str): The extension or type of the file to look for, typically indicating the format (e.g., 'nc' for NetCDF).
+- `flight` (str): The flight number or identifier used to match files.
+- `data_dir` (str): The directory path where the files are located.
+- `file_prefix` (str): The prefix used for naming the files, aiding in the creation of a new file if necessary.

+Returns

+- `tuple`: A tuple containing a boolean and a string.
+  - The boolean (`process`) indicates whether the file should be reprocessed (`True`) or shipped as is (`False`).
+  - The string (`self.ncfile`) specifies the path to the NetCDF file to be processed or shipped.

+Behaviors

+1. Single File Found: If exactly one file matching the criteria (`{data_dir}/*{flight}.{filetype}`) is found, it logs the file's path and prompts the user to decide between reprocessing the data (`R`) or shipping the data as is (`S`).
+The user's choice determines the `process` flag's value.

+2. No Files Found: If no files match the search criteria, it logs a message indicating no files were found and sets the `process` flag to `True`, indicating the necessity to process data.
+It also constructs a new file path using `data_dir` and `file_prefix` with a '.nc' extension for processing.

+3. Multiple Files Found: If more than one file is found, it logs a message indicating the situation and calls `self.step_through_files` with the list of found files, `filetype`, and the `process` flag.
+This method is presumably designed to let the user or the system decide which file to work with, but its behavior is not detailed in the provided excerpt.

+4. Error Handling: If, after attempting to identify the correct NetCDF file, `self.ncfile` is empty (`''`), it logs and aborts the operation, indicating that no suitable NetCDF file was identified.

+## Usage

+This method is useful in workflows where managing LRT NetCDF files is necessary, especially in scenarios involving conditional processing or shipping of data based on the files' existence and user input.

 ### MyLogger

+The MyLogger class sets up the logger to be used throughout the push_data program and defines common functions used throughout